Developer Guide

 Alternative: Allow mutable

-objects (provide setter methods to update the attributes of aProperty
+Propertyobjects (provide setter methods to update the attributes of aProperty)- Pros: Easy to implement

 - Cons: More prone to bugs